Much ado about no offset -- Characterising the anomalous multiple-image configuration and the model-driven displacement between light and mass in the multi-plane strong lens Abell 3827: Optimum feature matching

-From this, as detailed in Appendix~\ref{app:constraining_local}, we can calculate the magnification ratios for each image $i$ with respect to the reference image~1, which are called $\mathcal{J}_i=\mu_i / \mu_1$.
+can be calculated.
 For multiple images with a contiguous surface brightness profile or dominated by the central bulge like Hamilton's Object, observed flux ratios between pairs of images can be compared to these magnification ratios \citep{bib:Griffiths}.
+Differences between these magnification ratios and the flux ratios can hint at additional microlensing of individual images or dust extinction due to intervening gas clouds along the line of sight.
 Yet, since the fluxes for the highly detailed multiple images in A3827 are hard to define and measure, the magnification ratios are only useful to compare different lens reconstructions and approaches with each other.